 Non-voluntary deductions include garnishments and child support payments.
 These government-mandated deductions, if you don’t comply with them, can result in costly penalties.

 Now that you have all of your information calculated and collected, you can run your first payroll and actually pay your employees.
 If you are generating the payroll, you’ll enter the numbers yourself, depending on the system you’ve chosen.
-If you are outsourcing this task, you’ll hand over the pertinent information to whoever is handling the process.
+If you are outsourcing this task, you’ll hand over the pertinent information to whoever is handling the payroll process.

-10. Report payroll taxes to the proper authorities.
+Report payroll taxes to the proper authorities

 Reporting payroll taxes means depositing and filing tax information or depositing taxes and filing returns.
 There are several payroll tax reports you are responsible for submitting to local, state and federal entities at different times throughout the year, making automation even more attractive.
 By not having to have a constant eye on the calendar, you can focus on running your business.

-Ten steps are all it takes to establish a reliable payroll system for your new business.
+Ten steps are all it takes to establish a reliable payroll process for your new business.
 Automating the process will ensure your company remains in compliance with complex tax laws and government regulations, and your employees are paid consistently and correctly.